 Environmental Testing of Ocean Water

-Government regulation has done a lot to eliminate practices that used to pollute the water, such emptying sewage directly in to shoreland recreation zones, but the system is still susceptible to accidental discharges and inadvertent overflows after heavy rains and spring flooding are not uncommon.
+Government regulation has done a lot to eliminate practices that used to pollute the water, such emptying sewage directly into shoreland recreation zones, but the system is still susceptible to accidental discharges, and inadvertent overflows after heavy rains and spring flooding are not uncommon.

-The Future of Ocean Water Testing
+Aquaculture and the Future of Ocean Water Testing

 In addition to the State's already established testing program for Red Tide and related biotoxins, the growth of salt-water aquaculture in Maine waters should bring with it increased testing for nitrogen and phosphorus pollution from dense communities of confined fish, even in areas where tides perform a cleansing function.